-In addition, you can apply for Clinical Psychology endorsement with the Psychology Board of Australia after a period of supervised practice, and admission to the College of Clinical Psychology of the Australian Psychological Society after a period of supervised practice.
+- admission to the College of Clinical Psychology of the Australian Psychological Society after a period of supervised practice.

 Your psychology degree will allow you to be a psychologist fully qualified as a specialist in clinical psychology and health psychology.
 Alternatively, you're able to continue your research ambitions with an academic career.

 Approximate annual costs1 for your first year of study (8 units) in this program are: